 School districts in Texas are required by state law to assess the English language proficiency of all students whose Home Language Survey indicates that the home language is a language other than English.

-If a child demonstrates limited English proficiency on the state-approved assessment, s/he will be eligible for enrollment in the appropriate language program: Bilingual education or English as a Second Language (ESL).
+If a child demonstrates limited English proficiency on the state-approved assessment, he or she will be eligible for enrollment in the appropriate language program (Bilingual education or English as a Second Language (ESL).)
 The goal of both programs is to enable English language learners to become competent in the reading, listening, speaking, and writing of the English language through the development of literacy and academic skills in grade level content areas.

 The Texas Education Agency (TEA) provides the following information for each program:

 Are designed to make grade level academic content accessible to English learners through the development of literacy and academic skills in the child’s primary language and English.
 The academic, linguistic, and cultural background of English learners is used in a bilingual education program as the platform for acquiring grade level content material in the primary language and in English.

 Are designed to make grade level academic content accessible to English Learners.
 ESL programs target English language development, including listening, speaking, reading, and writing skills through academic content instruction that is linguistically and culturally responsive.
 This means that the ESL program uses the academic, linguistic, and cultural background of English learners as a platform for acquiring grade level content material in English.